 This control box, like the earlier mechanical models generates an attack timing is 5 seconds power on, 3 seconds off.
 Both the attack and all-clear signals last for one minute.
 The flood signal is 29.5 seconds on and 15.5 seconds off.
 The internal view of the control box kindly supplied by N.C.Langridge, shows the rear of the board containing two relays controlled by a series of integrated circuits.
 This box provides the same five external wiring connections and therefore is a drop-in replacement earlier mechanical autowailer.

-History of Remote Air Raid Siren Activation
+Remote Air Raid Siren Activation

 During the mid nineteen-eighties the earlier carrier system was replaced by the WB1400 which remained in operation until 1992 when the changing political situation in the Soviet Union rendered a nuclear warning system unnecessary and it closed down.